FC Sportul Studențesc București

-FC Sportul Studențesc, commonly referred to as Sportul, was a Romanian professional football club based in Bucharest, that last played at senior level in the Liga IV.
-Founded in 1916, Sportul Studențesc was one of the oldest Romanian clubs still active.
+Sportul Studențesc, commonly referred to as Sportul, is the name associated with a historic Romanian football club and, since 2026, a supporters-led senior football project based in Bucharest.
+The original club was founded on 11 February 1916 by a group of university professors and students led by mathematician Traian Lalescu.
+After the senior team withdrew from competition in 2017, a new project organised by the Asociația Clubul Sportiv al Suporterilor Sportul Studențesc București announced the return of a senior side in 2026, entering the Bucharest division of Liga V.

-The club's best European performance came in the 1979–80 Balkans Cup, when it won the trophy, defeating Yugoslav side NK Rijeka in the final.
-The club made it to the Balkans Cup final on one other occasion, in 1976, when it lost to another Yugoslav side, Dinamo Zagreb.
-In the UEFA Cup, Sportul Studențesc's most notable performance came in the 1987–88 season, when the club reached the Third Round.
+The club's best European performance came in the 1979–80 Balkans Cup, when it won the trophy by defeating Yugoslav side Rijeka in the final.
+Sportul also reached the 1976 Balkans Cup final, where it lost to Dinamo Zagreb.
+In the UEFA Cup, its best performance came in the 1987–88 season, when the club reached the third round.

-Domestically, Sportul Studențesc's best league performance was a second-place finish in the 1985–86 season, just behind (back then) European Champions, Steaua București.
-In the Romanian Cup, Sportul Studenţesc made it to the final on three occasions, in 1938–1939, 1942–1943, and 1978–1979 losing all three matches to Rapid București, CFR Turnu Severin, and Steaua București, respectively.
+Domestically, Sportul Studențesc's best league performance was a second-place finish in the 1985–86 season, behind Steaua București.
+In the Cupa României, Sportul reached the final on three occasions, in 1938–39, 1942–43 and 1978–79, losing to Rapid București, CFR Turnu Severin and Steaua București, respectively.

-Currently, the team is active only at youth level.
+The traditional home of Sportul Studențesc is Regie Stadium in Bucharest.
+The senior team launched in 2026, however, plays its home matches at Complexul Sportiv Tei.